 6.07 Unequal trades result in additional players being placed in the minors.

-7.01 The top five teams will make the playoffs.
+When OOTL has ten (10) teams, the top five teams will make the playoffs.
 The #4 & #5 teams will play a best-of-five series within a three-day period with one day of rest for pitchers after the series.
 The division winner will host the winner of that series (#4 vs. #5).
 Teams seeded first, second, and third will receive four days of rest.
 Upon completion of the next playoff round, each winner will receive one day of rest.
 If one series winner completes its series prior to the other, this team will receive additional rest relative to the difference in the number of games played in each series.
 The division’s second best record will host the third best record.
 The winners of these two seven-game series will meet in the OOTL Championship, hosted by the better record.

-7.03 One game of rest earned for pitchers between each series.
+7.03 One game of rest is earned for pitchers between each series.
 All playoff teams are restricted to a four-man or more rotation.